Guerendo, Allen lead Wisconsin to 23-10 win over Maryland

 THE TAKEAWAY

-Maryland: The Terps didn't respond well to the weather and squandered an opportunity to earn their fourth conference win, which would have matched their highest total since joining the Big Ten in 2014.
+Maryland: The Terps squandered an opportunity to earn their fourth conference win, which would have matched their highest total since joining the Big Ten in 2014.
 The road now gets tougher for Maryland, which visits No. 16 Penn State (No. 15 College Football Playoff ) and hosts No. 2 Ohio State (No. 2 CFP) in the next two weeks.

-Wisconsin: Leonhard continues to make a strong case that he should have this job for keeps.
-If Wisconsin can win two of its final three regular-season games, it should remove all suspense.
-This rout of Maryland follows a 35-24 victory over Purdue.
-Both Purdue and Maryland were just outside the Top 25 when they came to Camp Randall Stadium.
+Wisconsin: The Badgers are eyeing another strong finish as they improved to 39-8 in November games since 2020.
+Heading into Saturday's action, the only Power Five teams with better winning percentages since 2010 were Ohio State, Georgia, Oklahoma and Alabama.

 UP NEXT